eawag-rdm/kobo-post/README.md

 Currently this provides one command line script: **`mark_skipped`**.

 Kobotoolbox provides applications and a platform to design and apply surveys.
 Among other features, kobotoolbox allows conditional questions, that is questions that are skipped if a condition (usually referring to previous questions) is not met.
-Also **`kobopost`** allows to create groups of questions, which, among other uses, can be repeated in a loop.**`kobopost`** addresses two shortcomings:
+Also Kobotoolbox allows to create groups of questions, which, among other uses, can be repeated in a loop.**`kobopost`** addresses two shortcomings:

 1. Conditional questions that were skipped are indistinguishable from questions that were asked but did not get an answer.
 This is very unsatisfying when it comes to analysis.